Sign up for free to listen for longer

 About the episode

 As global warming continues and space technology improves, there is more and more talk about the growing possibility of a sci-fi future in which humans become a multiplanetary species.
 Specifically, that we could live on Mars.
-Biologist Kelly Weinersmith and cartoonist Zach Weinersmith have spent the last four years researching what this would look like if we did this anytime soon.
-In their new book A City On Mars, they get into all sorts of questions: How would we have babies in space?
+Biologist Kelly Weinersmith and cartoonist Zach Weinersmith have spent four years researching what life on Mars would look like if we did it anytime soon.
+In their book A City On Mars, they get into all sorts of questions: How would we have babies in space?
 How would we have enough food?
 They join host Regina G. Barber and explain why it might be best to stay on Earth.
-Kelly and Zach Weinersmith's book A City On Mars is out now.Have another space story you want us to cover on a future episode?
+Check out Kelly and Zach Weinersmith's book A City On Mars.Have another space story you want us to cover on a future episode?
 Email us at [email protected] — we'd love to hear from you!
 Learn more about sponsor message choices: podcastchoices.com/adchoicesNPR Privacy Policy